passbase/nodejs-webhook-example/README.md

 `https://739ca52d057d.ngrok.io/passbase-webhooks`

 Now you are able to receive events on this endpoint.
 If you deploy this server to a hosting service, your webhook endpoint will be `YOUR_SERVER_ADDRESS/passbase-webhooks`

+### Handling Encrypted Webhooks

+If you are using encryption for your webhooks, please navigate to the file `webhookController.js` and add your webhook secret in line 8 for `YOUR_WEBHOOK_SECRET`.

 ## Contributing